ainssssss/ipguard/README.md

 # IPGuard
 # IP retriever tool
-This Project ist a Collaboration between cybersecurity students at ENTI - UB ( read license ).
+This Project is a Collaboration between cybersecurity students at ENTI - UB (read license).

 This Python script performs IP information lookup such as geolocation coordinates, ISP, City, Country and more information using ipinfo.io API to perform such actions.